vinhboy/CGI-POC/README.md

 d.
 Testers create automated functional scripts (step 3), which are merged in the integration branch (step 4).

 e.
-A pre-determined schedule, Jenkins compiles the source code and all unit tests are executed automatically (step 5).
+On a pre-determined schedule, Jenkins compiles the source code and all unit tests are executed automatically (step 5).

 f.
 If the unit tests fail, a notification is sent regarding the failure and the developer fixes it in the correspondent feature branch (step 15).
 Steps 4 and 5 are repeated until the unit tests pass.